MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/Trainer Guide.md

 * Is it possible to generate a table with overstay information and send only single email?

-  > Using variables, building more complex expressions, manipualting email format.
+  > Using variables, building more complex expressions, manipulating email format.

 ## Lab 04 Power BI